johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 If a cryptocurrency uses a single signature scheme, it must accept the risk that the scheme may be broken in the future, and that at least one entity will be unable to utilize the cryptocurrency owing to legal or industry constraints.
 However, a cryptocurrency cannot support all signature schemes since each client would have to comprehend and verify each scheme.

-For Cardano, IOG chose to start with elliptic curve encryption, specifically the Ed25519 curve.
+For Cardano, IOG chose to start with elliptic curve encryption, specifically the Ed25519 curve.[^72]

 Cardano enabled additional signature systems post ‘Vasil’ hard fork in the subsequent ‘Valentine’ update in February 2023, and the Chang hard fork due in 2024.
 Quantum computer-resistant signatures will be included into the system.
 Cardano was built with specific features that enable a soft fork and the addition of new signature schemes.
 They will be included when required and as part of the roadmap’s major releases.

-**March 19, 2020, in response to the US Senate bill and prose to outlaw encryption.** CH:
+**March 19, 2020, in response to the US Senate bill and prose to outlaw encryption.** CH:[^73]

 >I think that’s equivalent to the ability to outlaw gravity or to change Pi to 3.
 I mean people can certainly say stuff and try to do things, but you cannot enforce something as crazy as outlawing encryption …it’s like how would the internet even work?
-SSL (secure sockets layer) is now illegal?
+SSL (secure sockets layer)[^74] is now illegal?
 You have to have certificate authorities …put a man-in-the-middle attack for every single website?
 Does the US government enforce that?
 It’s old people who have no clue how the internet works, or technology works, playing and fiddling with things …and they should be in diapers instead of voting.

 ## Cardano tracking tools